 The importance of building an ambitious vocabulary

-For children across PACE, the building of vocabulary in all English lessons is of paramount importance.
+At New Valley, the building of vocabulary in all English lessons is of paramount importance.
 Vocabulary is collected from texts and through thesaurus and dictionary work.
-Children are taught to use words in context and to consider their suitability for effect through using ‘shades of meaning’ techniques.
+Children are taught to use words in context and to consider their suitability and effectiveness through using ‘shades of meaning’ techniques.
 Study of prefixes, suffixes, antonyms, synonyms and etymology begins early to encourage a curiosity and love of words and their meanings.
 Children are encouraged and rewarded for experimenting with new vocabulary and are encouraged to use words in full sentences from the outset.

 Talk for writing